BlockchainCommons/BCSwiftSecureComponents/Docs/06-DEFINITIONS.md

 * `.node` A subject with one or more assertions.
 * `.leaf` A terminal CBOR object.
 * `.wrapped` An enclosed `Envelope`.
-* `.knownPredicate` An integer tagged as a predicate and typically used in the `predicate` position of an assertion.
+* `.knownValue` An integer tagged as a predicate and typically used in the `predicate` position of an assertion.
 * `.assertion` A (predicate, object) pair.
 * `.encrypted` A subject that has been encrypted.
 * `.elided` A subject that has been elided.